Christ the King Catholic School chooses uniforms for their students because:

 Dress Code Regulations Specific for Girls

 Hair: Hair should be clean and neat in style.
 Any extreme hairstyle, unnatural or colored, extreme contrasting, streaked hair, or mode of ornamentation that is deemed distracting in the judgment of the faculty or administration is prohibited.
 Girls’ hair may not cover their eyes and face.
-Hair accessories for girls should match or complement the colors of the uniform and be used only as intended.
+Hair accessories for girls should be simple in style and match or complement the colors of the uniform and be used only as intended.

 Makeup and nails: Makeup, artificial nails, nail polish, or any addition to natural nails is not allowed.

-Skirt or Jumper: (required for all grade levels) The uniform skirt (grades 5-8) or jumper (grades K-4) is worn with the light blue or white uniform shirt.
+Skirt or Jumper: (required for all grade levels) The uniform skirt (grades 5-8) or jumper (grades K-4) or skort (Pre K) is worn with the light blue or white uniform shirt or Pre K red shirt purchased from school office.
 Skirts and jumpers may not be shorter than two inches above the kneecap.
 Skirts are not to be rolled at the waist.
 Girls are to wear navy blue or black shorts under their skirt or jumper and the shorts are not to be visible below the hem of the skirt or jumper.
 No leggings can be worn, even with the skirt or jumper.

 Pants and Shorts: Girls of all grade levels may wear navy blue uniform pants or uniform shorts.
 Modesty is important, so pants and shorts should fit properly; excessively loose or tight-fitting clothing is not allowed.
 The length of the shorts is to be between the fingertips and the bottom of the kneecap.
 Pants and shorts may not be rolled at the waist.

 Tights: Only solid navy blue, white, or flesh-colored tights may be worn with the uniform skirt or jumper during the winter months.
 Leggings and jeggings are not permitted.

 Dress Code Regulations Specific for Boys